 - Number of people in your home

 - How much ceiling cavity space is available

-- Floor plan of your home (including number of levels, ceiling height, size/position of windows and doors, room direction and type of construction)
+- Floor plan of your home (including the number of levels, ceiling height, size/position of windows and doors, room direction, and type of construction)

 Ducted AC is not an “off-the-shelf” buy, so the size and design will require a supplier to assess all the specifics.